Beaches of Hawaii

 Hawaii is world-renowned for its beautiful beaches.
 The islands have every type of beach imaginable: white, black, green and red sand beaches; romantic bays and beach parks for the family; popular shorelines for people watching and off-the-beaten-path sands untouched by development.
 Discover Hawaii’s world-famous beaches below.

 Poipu Beach, Poipu: Popular with visitors and Hawaiian monk seals, this South Shore beach was once named America's Best Beach.

 Hanalei Beach Park, Hanalei: This picturesque North Shore beach is the perfect spot to share a romantic sunset.

 Lydgate Beach Park, Wailua: This family-friendly beach park on the Coconut Coast is one of the best spots in Kauai for first time snorkellers.

 Waikiki Beach, Waikiki: One of the most popular beaches in the world, this historic gathering place is also one of the best spots in Hawaii to take a surfing lesson.

 Kailua Beach, Kailua: Great Windward Coast beach for families and for outdoor activities like kayaking and snorkelling.

-Papohaku Beach Park: At nearly five kilometres long and one and a half kilometres wide, this is one of Hawaii’s largest white sand beaches.
+Papohaku Beach Park: At five kilometres long and a half kilometre wide, this is one of Hawaii’s largest white sand beaches.

 One Alii Beach Park: This favourite of Hawaiian alii (royalty), just east of Kaunakakai is a great place for a day in the sun with friends and family.